 Given SDG&E/SoCalGas’ need to balance ratepayer and shareholder interests in the Southern Region, the Commission should exercise caution and care to ensure that Sempra shareholder’s financial incentives do not interfere with interests of SDG&E/SoCalGas ratepayers.
 To ensure that competing interests are reconciled and financial incentives are aligned and/or to avoid any appearance of impropriety, it makes sense for the Applicants to include Energy Division, ORA and TURN, in future discussions about the appropriate structure, content, and format of any RFO.
 Such a meeting would better define product requirements, including specific terms for the volumes and binding terms as referred to above, determine the parameters of an RFO, and discuss potential waiver of affiliate transaction rules, which would then be submitted via a Tier 3 Advice Letter for Commission approval.
 Consistent with best practices in electric procurement proceedings, an Independent Evaluator could be employed to review bids.

 Applicants and the parties acknowledge that an RFO can be initiated by the Applicants on their own.
+Based on the analysis in this decision, we strongly encourage and expect the utilities to acquire cost-effective supply necessary to properly manage their system.
 The Commission has provided avenues in previous decisions which allow for utilities to seek authority for affiliate transactions.
 We expect the Utilities to adhere to the Commission’s established rules.

 The remainder of this Decision will address short- and long-term Line 1600 issues and direction of the overall proceeding moving forward.